garvin6372/property-listing/DOCUMENTATION.md

 ## Project Overview

-**Skyline Property Listing** (also known as Skyvera Listings) is a modern, full-stack real estate property listing application built with Next.js 15.
+**Skyvera Property Listing** (also known as Skyvera Listings) is a modern, full-stack real estate property listing application built with Next.js 15.
 The platform allows users to browse properties in Dubai and London, submit inquiries, request property valuations, and provides a comprehensive admin dashboard for property management.

 ### Key Capabilities
 - Browse and search properties across Dubai and London